2026 Baseball Hall of Fame balloting: BBWAA election

-Contemporary Baseball Era player ballot
+Contemporary Baseball Era Committee

-The Contemporary Baseball Era Committee will meet in December 2025 at baseball's winter meetings to consider candidates from the era beginning in 1980, players who have been retired at least fifteen years and played most of their careers after 1980.
-The 16-member committee will consider a ballot including eight former players.
-The full ballot was announced on November 3, 2025, and the voting will be held on December 7.
+The Contemporary Baseball Era Committee met in December 2025 at baseball's winter meetings to consider candidates from the era beginning in 1980, players who have been retired at least 15 years and played most of their careers after 1980.
+The 16-member committee voted on a ballot listing eight former players.
+The full ballot was announced on November 3, 2025, and the voting was held on December 7.
+The results of the voting were announced on the evening of December 7, with Jeff Kent being elected.

-Starting with this year's ballot, any candidate who does not receive at least five votes will be ineligible for consideration in the next ballot.
-In addition, any candidate who does not receive at least five votes in multiple ballots will be permanently ineligible for all future ballots.
+Starting with this ballot, any candidate not receiving at least five votes will be ineligible for consideration in the committee's next ballot, and any candidate who does not receive at least five votes in multiple ballots will be permanently ineligible for all of the committee's future ballots.